scil/LaravelFly/doc/config.md

     PDO::ATTR_PERSISTENT => true,
 ],
 ```
-* In Mode Hash, MySql coroutine can be used.
+* In Mode Map, MySql coroutine can be used.
 Add `'coroutine' => true,` to config/database.
 This feature is still under dev.And you must disable xdebug or similar library.
 ```
 'mysql' => [
     'driver' => 'mysql',